 Governance Issues Identified Action to be taken

 Take action to ensure that the Authority and Review how we can ensure internal

 the National Park is able to recover from the organisational efficiency and how we can

 impact of the COVID pandemic support recovery in the wider community

 Prepare for future financial challenges Revise plan

-through reviewing the mid-term financial
+through reviewing the mid-term financial 1

 plan

 Undertake a review of Corporate Priorities Develop a new strategy and undertake work

 and develop a new strategy. to ensure that the Authority is able to deliver

-1 69 that new strategy
+1 83 that new strategy

 Undertake a review of procurement to take Work with the other 2 Welsh National Park

 account of changes as a result of Brexit and Authorities to review procurement.

-the need to decarbonise the organisation. r
+the need to decarbonise the organisation. random ra

 Develop an effective Business Continuity review the impact of its Business

 arrangements it should: Continuity Plans during the response to

+arrangements it should.
 COVID-19.
 This will ensure they are up

 to date and have the right actions and

 measures to help counter likely threats in

 responding to future emergencies;

-responding to ruture emergencies,
+responding to future emergencies,

-• oncurs stoff are expers of undeted

-ensure staff are aware of updated Proinces Continuity arrangements and
+ensure staff are aware of updated

 Business Continuity arrangements and

-understand the procedure for their use;
+understand the procedure for their use; and

 and

-a consume that ICT Dusiness Continuity

-• ensure that ICT Business Continuity
+ensure that ICT Business Continuity

+=

 arrangements are sufficient to enable

 officers and Members to deliver their

 responsibilities effectively and

 efficiently.

-T 10 22 4 A 4 2 in the state of th
+Immunova vyanlyfanoa maaili an aa tha Aayth anity

 Improve workforce resilience the Authority • consider the impact of the COVID-19

 response and the switch to full remote

 working on staff wellbeing and identify

 how it can best support staff; and

+T 14 10 0 1 1 1

 ensure Health and Safety policies and

 procedures are updated to take account

 of new working arrangements.

+D 1 4 24 4 2 4 4 4 4 4 4 4 4 4 4 4 4 4 4 TI 1 (1 D

 Review the switch to online meetings and Undertake Review and develop appropriate

 delegated decision making and identify policies to support this work

 opportunities to learn from its response to the

 pandemic and strengthen governance arrangements.
-Work in partnership with organisations across Pembrokeshire to support the development of a new Well-being Assessment for Pembrokeshire Engage with organisation as part of the Pembrokeshire Public Services Board
+Work in partnership with organisations across Engage with organisation as part of the Pembrokeshire to support the development of Pembrokeshire Public Services Board a new Well-being Assessment for Pembrokeshire